Those who enter the hobby of coin collecting find out early on that, historically, coins without mint marks are made at the Philadelphia mint.

 Over the decades, the U.S. Mint began operating branch facilities throughout the nation.
 Coins from the various branch locations would bear mint marks — so coins from those locations could be distinguished from each other.

 Also, mint marks early on were primarily used as a means of ensuring quality control for each mint’s output.

 See where the mint mark appears on each denomination of U.S. coins.

 So, why do some coins have mint marks, and some do not?

 Until 1942, the Philadelphia mint did not produce any coins with a mint mark.

 Then came World War II, and the U.S. began striking 5-cent coins with a silver composition to save nickel for the war effort.

 Silver nickels can be easily identified by the large mint marks over the dome of Monticello.
 Philadelphia-minted silver nickels bear a large “P.”

-Since then, the "P" has appeared on all coins except for the penny.
+Since then, the “P” mintmark has appeared on all U.S. coins except for the penny.

-Thus, it is apparent that all U.S. coins without a mint mark would be struck at Philadelphia, right?
-Well, not exactly.
+Thus, it would seem that all U.S. coins without a mint mark would be struck at the Philadelphia mint, right?